Doctor of Philosophy (PhD)

-Driven by a naturally enquiring mind, a candidate can look forward to using all their abilities as individuals or part of a research team to further humanity.
+Driven by a naturally enquiring mind, a candidate can look forward to using all their abilities as individuals or part of a research team.

 A candidate would have a passionate drive to understand, to discover, solve problems or strive for break-though knowledge and understanding.

-If you do not meet the entry requirements of a PhD, you may be offered entry into our Master of Philosophy (MPhil) degree with transfer to the PhD only after completion of that degree program or after at least one year of satisfactory progress.
+If you do not meet the entry requirements of a PhD, you may be offered entry into our Master of Philosophy (MPhil) degree with the option to transfer to the PhD only after completion of that degree program or after at least one year of satisfactory progress.

 In addition, the School will need to certify that your proposed research project is appropriate - see application procedures for more information.

-Commencing: You may start your PhD in March (Semester 1) or July (Semester 2).
+Commencing: You may start your PhD in January, March, July or October.
 However, it is advisable that you apply at least two months in advance.
 For international students, the lead times are longer.
-The University of Sydney sets closing dates for international applications for all research degrees at 31 October for semester one of the following year, and 30 April for semester 2 of the same year.

 Local students can complete their PhD on a full-time or part-time basis.
 International students can only undertake a PhD on a full-time basis.